Terms and conditions of business

 I/We hereby give notice that I/we wish to cancel my/our contract for the supply of the following service [please print your name and address, provide our reference and sign and date].

-NOTICE – Financial Crime and our Bank Details
+NOTICE – Financial Crime

 Please be alert to fraudsters attempting to divert your payments to us to accounts under their control.
 We will not change our bank account details during your matter or contact you asking you to pay to a different account.
 We strongly recommend that you telephone our office to confirm our bank details before transferring any funds to us.